Learn Raspberry Pi Web Interface Guide

 Settings Menu

 The settings menu for the Web interface Is represented by the gear icon in the bottom of the left toolbar.
-Customization of the Web interface UI, Program Change Channels, Instance and connection behavior, and Audio/MIDI hardware preferences can all be set here.
+Customization of the Web interface UI, Program Change Channels, Device and connection behavior, and Audio/MIDI hardware preferences can all be set here.

 UI